 Did you know it is important to properly maintain your rainwater capture device, not just for longevity but for health reasons?
 Find out how and why in our easy to follow guide.
 This includes water butts and rain planters of all shapes and sizes!

+Help reduce the risk of Legionella.
 Legionnaires’ disease is a severe pneumonia caused by the Legionella bacterium.
 People become infected when they inhale aerosols from a contaminated source (GOV).

-The bacterium Legionella pneumophila and related bacteria are common in natural water sources such as rivers, lakes and reservoirs, but usually in low numbers.
-They may also be found in purpose-built water systems such as water butts and rain planters ( GOV).
+The bacterium Legionella Pneumophila and related bacteria are common in natural water sources such as rivers, lakes and reservoirs, but usually in low numbers.
+They may also be found in purpose-built water systems such as water butts and rain planters (GOV).

 Mosquitoes breed in standing water like water butts and a build-up of leaves in the gutters provides a habitat for them (Public Health England).